On spectral sequences for semiabelian varieties over non-closed fields: Curves

 Suslin's lemma \cite[Lemma 1]{Sus82} states that the generator of $\H^2_\et(C_{k_\s},\Z/2)^\Ga\cong \Z/2$ goes to the symbol $(a,b,-1)$.
 In particular, if $k=\R$ and $a=b=-1$, then $\delta_{3,C}^{0,2}\neq 0$. }\eexa

 \bexa{\rm More generally, let $X$ be a smooth, projective, geometrically integral variety over $\R$ such that $X(\R)=\emptyset$.
-Then the spectral sequence
+It is well known that the spectral sequence

-necessarily has non-zero differentials by the following argument that we learned from Vadim Vologodsky.
-The Artin comparison quasi-isomorphism $\RGamma_{\et}(X_{\C},\Z/2)\simeq \RGamma_{\mathrm{sing}}(X(\C),\Z/2)$ can be made $\Gal(\C/\R)$-equivariant with the Galois group acting on the left on the scheme $X_{\C}$ by functoriality, and on the right on the topological space $X(\C)$ via the continuous automorphisms of $\C$.
+has non-zero differentials \cite[Corollary 2.6 (b)]{AV64}, \cite[Proposition 2.2]{Cox79}.
+The following quick argument was communicated to us by Vadim Vologodsky.
+The Artin comparison quasi-isomorphism $\RGamma_{\et}(X_{\C},\Z/2)\simeq \RGamma_{\mathrm{sing}}(X(\C),\Z/2)$ can be made $\Gal(\C/\R)$-equivariant with the Galois group acting on the scheme $X_{\C}$ by functoriality, and on the topological space $X(\C)$ by continuous automorphisms of $\C$.
 Hence $\RGamma_{\et}(X,\Z/2)$ can be identified with $\RGamma(\Gal(\C/\R),\RGamma_{\mathrm{sing}}(X(\C),\Z/2))$ which is the equivariant cohomology of the topological space $X(\C)$ with respect to the action of $\Gal(\C/\R)$.
-Since $X(\R)$ is empty, the Galois action on $X(\C)$ is free, and hence this equivariant cohomology coincides with the cohomology of the quotient space $X(\C)/\Gal(\C/\R)$ which is necessarily concentrated in finitely many degrees.
+Since $X(\R)=\emptyset$, the Galois action on $X(\C)$ is free, and hence this equivariant cohomology coincides with the cohomology of the quotient space $X(\C)/\Gal(\C/\R)$ which is necessarily concentrated in finitely many degrees.
 But if the spectral sequence (\ref{ssC}) had no non-zero differentials, the cohomology of the complex $\RGamma_{\et}(X,\Z/2)$ would be non-zero in infinitely many degrees.} \eexa